joejustesen/aws-certifications/common-notes/DyanmoDB.md

 - different end point for stream
 - recorded in near real time
 - event source for lambda
+- can be used to replicate cross region replication

 ## Errors and Exponential Backoff